 Community Share is also pretty cool, comparable to Lovense’s library of user-created patterns (except not as many).
 It’s a little trickier to use: First, I recommend switching from “Recently Shared” to “Most Popular” because the recently shared ones I saw were all 5 second long and I want more variety.
 Then, pick a pattern and download to your patterns by hitting the download (downward arrow with line under it) icon to the right.
 Afterward, you can’t play the pattern right there: you need to return to the Close Range menu (bottom left corner of app) and then to “Program Play.”
 You’ll see downloaded user-created patterns then.

 My one real annoyance with the Satisfyer app: you cannot have it running in the background, with your toy vibe-pulsing away, while you’re in other apps.
 That means that the Satisfyer app is non-functional if you’re trying to watch internet porn, or listen to YouTube Music, or text a friend, or scroll Instagram, etc., etc., etc. I hope that Satisfyer can change this in the future.
+Update: My wish came true!
+As of late April 2021, you can now use other apps while having Satisfyer Connect running.
+Huge relief that the lovely pulsing/vibrating doesn’t cut out when I want to text someone, and porn is ON!

 I checked out Music Vibes once: it syncs to your music library (like songs you’ve downloaded from iTunes) or to Spotify.
 I mean, it’s fun for a spin.
 But I felt like the music syncing really toned down the Satisfyer Curvy’s potential power.
 My Curvy was never going hard enough for me here!